eduardoarandah/backpacklogviewer/README.md

 ## (Optional) Change URL

-By default, log-viewer URL is http://website/log-viewer if you want to change to /admin
+By default, log-viewer URL is http://website/log-viewer

+To change it to /admin publish config file

+	php artisan log-viewer:publish --tag=config

-in config/log-viewer.php file change your route:
+Then, in config/log-viewer.php file change your route

 	'prefix'     => 'admin/log-viewer',